Beacon-Lab-IR/armeria/hayabusa/README.md

 ## Notes

-*The zip file is detected and deleted by the Windows Defender Security*
+*The zip file is detected and deleted by the Windows Defender Security*, This tool is typically used during an analysis process since it analyzes exported .EVTX files, so, it not needed to be tested in client infraestructure.

 ### Official Links: